Translational Cellular Therapies

 CAR (Chimeric Antigen Receptor) and TCR (T Cell Receptor) T cell therapies represent one of the most exciting breakthroughs in modern medicine.
 In this approach, a patient’s own T cells are collected, genetically engineered to express a CAR/TCR, expanded, and reinfused to seek and destroy tumor cells (Fig. 1).

-These therapies have already revolutionized the treatment of leukemias and lymphomas and have shown first successes in severe autoimmune diseases - and now the race is on to bring this success to solid tumors.
+Especially CAR T cell therapies have already revolutionized the treatment of leukemias and lymphomas and have shown first successes in severe autoimmune diseases - and now the race is on to bring this success to solid tumors.

 Challenges in Solid Tumors